EsdenRun/DIRAC/README.md

 ## Installation

-The `spagnns` package can be installed via conda using one of the following commands:
+The `DIRAC` package can be installed via conda using one of the following commands:

 ```sh
 conda install -c conda-forge -c bioconda sodirac